 • Cobos Malbec 2007, released at $120, is now valued at $450–$500, more than quadrupling in price thanks to critical scores and limited allocations.

-These aren’t outliers.
-The Liv-ex South American Fine Wine Index, which tracks leading Argentinian producers, posted compound growth of 7.3% annually from 2015 to 2024, beating many segments of Bordeaux and matching Rhône reds during the same period.
+And these aren’t outliers.
+The Liv-ex South American Fine Wine Index, which tracks leading Argentinian producers, posted compound growth of 7.3% annually from 2015 to 2024, beating many segments of Bordeaux and matching Rhône reds across the same window.

-Auction houses like Christie’s and Zachys also report more competitive bidding on Argentinian Malbec verticals, with top lots exceeding estimates by 20–35% in late 2024.
+Auction houses like Christie’s and Zachys also report increasingly competitive bidding on Argentinian Malbec verticals, with top lots exceeding estimates by 20 to 35% in late 2024.

 Why Malbec Wines Perform Well as Investments

-Malbec, particularly from Argentina, has several key factors that make it attractive for investment portfolios:
+Malbec, particularly from Argentina, brings several key factors to the table that make it genuinely attractive for investment portfolios.

 1. High-Altitude Terroir and Low Yields: Vineyards like those in Mendoza’s Uco Valley sit at 3,000 to 5,000 feet, with intense sun, cool nights, and poor soils that naturally limit yields.
 Lower production equals more scarcity, driving up secondary market prices.